danielfdsilva/knowledge-center/scripts/utils/reduxeed/README.md

 Jump to the end for [recipes](#recipes).

 The `reduxeed.js` exports a series of functions that make creating redux reducers for api responses a breeze.
 The idea is to reduce the boilerplate of commonly required logic for asynchronous API requests.
-That being said there are some assumption being made.
+That being said there are some assumptions being made.

 The following guide will explain those assumptions and how they came to be.